An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks: System Model

-Suppose that $N$ agents with different reliabilities observe $J$ events and each event can be in $R$ possible states.
-We consider the problem of estimating event truths from conflicted agent opinions when each agent only observes a subset of the events.
+Suppose that $N$ agents in a social network with different reliabilities observe $J$ events and each event $j=1,\ldots,J$ has a state $\theta_j$, which can take $R$ possible states.
+We consider the problem of estimating event truths or states from conflicted agent opinions when each agent only observes a subset of the events.
 The symbols used in this paper are summarized in \cref{table:Notations}.

-In our model, the observation matrix $\bM$ is an $N \times J$ matrix and $\bM(n,j)$ represents the opinion of agent $n$ about event $j$.
-An entry $\bM(n,j)$ is null if the agent $n$ does not observe event $j$.
-For non-null $\bM(n,j)$, we assume that it is generated from $\bC_n$, which represents the reliability of agent $n$'s opinion about the ground truth state of event $j$, denoted as $\theta_j$.
-The reliability matrix $\bC_n$ is a $R_1 \times R_2$ matrix, where $R_1$ and $R_2$ are two known hyper parameters.
+In our model, the observation matrix $\bM$ is an $N \times J$ generalized matrix where each element $\bM(n,j)$ represents the set of observations of agent $n$ about event $j$.
+Each agent may form multiple observations about an event.
+This is useful to model the case where an agent may be undecided about the state of the same event.
+An entry $\bM(n,j)$ is null or the empty set if the agent $n$ does not observe event $j$.
+For non-null $\bM(n,j)$, we assume that it is generated from $\bC_n$, which represents the reliability of agent $n$'s opinion about the ground truth state $\theta_j$ of event $j$.
+The reliability matrix $\bC_n$ is a $R_1 \times R_2$ matrix, where $R_1$ and $R_2$ are two hyper parameters.
 In this paper, we use a general matrix to represent an agent's reliability, and this includes both the reliability concepts of \cite{YinHanPhi2008, DonBerSri2009, LiLiGao2015a, ZhaWanZha2017, ZhaRubGem2012} and confusion matrix of \cite{KimGha2012,ZheLiLi2017,VenGuiKaz2014}.
 We also assume that a social network connecting the agents is known and its graph adjacency matrix is given by $\bA$, where $\bA(n,m)=1$ iff agent $n$ and agent $m$ are connected.
 Our target is to estimate $\btheta\triangleq(\theta_j)_{j=1}^J$ from $\bM$ and $\bA$.